Gauge-independent transition dividing the confinement phase in the lattice SU(2) gauge-adjoint scalar model: Conclusion and discussion

 In this paper, we have investigated the lattice $SU(2)$ gauge-scalar model with the scalar field in the adjoint representation of the gauge group in a gauge-independent way.
 This model was considered to have two completely separated confinement and Higgs phases according to the preceding studies \cite{Brower82} based on numerical simulations which have been performed in the specific gauge fixing based on the conventional understanding of the Brout-Englert-Higgs mechanism \cite{Higgs1}.

-We have re-examined this phase structure in the gauge-independent way based on the numerical simulations performed without any gauge fixing, which should be compared with the preceding studies \cite{Brower82}.
+We have reexamined this phase structure in the gauge-independent way based on the numerical simulations performed without any gauge fixing, which should be compared with the preceding studies \cite{Brower82}.
 This is motivated to confirm the recently proposed gauge-independent Brout-Englert-Higgs mechanics for giving the mass of the gauge field without relying on any spontaneous symmetry breaking \cite{Kondo16,Kondo18}.
-For this purpose we have investigated correlation functions between gauge-invariant operators obtained by combining the original adjoint scalar field and the new field called the color-direction field which is constructed from the gauge field based on the gauge-covariant decomposition of the gauge field due to Cho-Duan-Ge-Shabanov and Faddeev-Niemi.
+For this purpose we have investigated correlation between gauge-invariant operators obtained by combining the original adjoint scalar field and the new field called the color-direction field which is constructed from the gauge field based on the gauge-covariant decomposition of the gauge field due to Cho-Duan-Ge-Shabanov and Faddeev-Niemi.

-Consequently, we have reproduced gauge-independently the transition line separating confinement and Higgs phase obtained in \cite{Brower82}, and show surprisingly the existence of a new transition line that divides completely the confinement phase into two parts.
+Consequently, we have reproduced gauge independently the transition line separating confinement and Higgs phase obtained in \cite{Brower82}, and show surprisingly the existence of a new transition line that divides completely the confinement phase into two parts.
+Moreover, we have shown that the same new transition line as the above is also obtained based on the gauge-invariant operators defined by the original gauge field and scalar fields alone without using the color-direction field.

 We have discussed the physical meaning of the new transition and implications to confinement mechanism.
-More discussions on the physical properties of the respective phase will be given in subsequent papers.
+To establish our claim given in this paper, it is important to show how the distinction between (I) and (III) manifests itself in physical observables, such as the string tension, mass spectrum, or scattering amplitudes.
+In order to continue our research to obtain the evidence in this direction, we plan to measure the mass spectrum and magnetic monopole condensation in each phase to examine our claim, in addition to some theoretical considerations possibly derived from the analytical calculations in subsequent papers, together with more discussions on the physical properties of the respective phase.
+In particular, it is quite important to study whether or not the new phase (III) is a lattice artifact and survives the continuum limit.